How To Care For Lucky Bamboo With Minimum Effort

 Caring for the lucky bamboo is very easy.
 Just make sure the following requirements are fulfilled so your lucky bamboo will grow healthy and lasts for a long time.

 Always use filtered water or bottled water for the lucky bamboo plant.
 Any water that contains chlorine will destroy the plant and turn the leaves brown.
-Keep the water level at 1 inch height of the tub.
-Sub merging the 1/2 or 3/4th of portion underneath water is not recommended.
-Make sure to change water every two weeks to ensure that the roots do not get rotten.
+Keep the water level at the 1-inch height of the tub.
+Submerging the 1/2 or 3/4th of portion underneath the water is not recommended.
+Make sure to change the water every two weeks to ensure that the roots do not get rotten.

-Never place your lucky bamboo under the direct sun light.
-It can bare only the indirect sun light.
-Keep this plant indoor and avoid keeping it in the balcony or at sunny windowsill.
+Never place your lucky bamboo under the direct sunlight.
+It can bare only the indirect sunlight.
+Keep this plant indoor and avoid keeping it in the balcony or at the sunny windowsill.
 The direct heat will burn the leaves, twist it and turn it brown.

-Lucky bamboo do not need any special nutrients or fertilizers to grow.
-It can grow for years with nothing but a chlorine free water.
-But feeding your plant with plant based or organic fertilizers will keep it grow more healthy.
+Lucky bamboo does not need any special nutrients or fertilizers to grow.
+It can grow for years with nothing but chlorine-free water.
+But feeding your plant with plant-based or organic fertilizers will keep it grow more healthy.